 Low enrollment, social unrest or instability, labor strikes, natural disasters, incapacity or unavailability of adequate faculty, travel warnings officially issued by the U.S. Department of State, or other unforeseen events beyond the Law School's control may require the program to be changed or cancelled in any given year.
 In either case, the Law School will promptly notify enrolled students as soon as possible upon learning of such eventualities.
 Students will be allowed to withdraw from the program upon receiving such notification and will receive a refund of any tuition paid to the Law School prior to the change or cancellation that occasioned the withdrawal.
 The Law School, however, is not responsible for the refund of any other fees, flights purchased, deposits on housing, or other related expenses.

 Valid passports are required for enrollment and participation in the Nuremberg Summer Program.
 Students should apply early for passports as there is often a long wait for processing.
 Passports should not expire within six (6) months of the student's return to the United States.

 Visas may be required of non-U.S. nationals participating in this program.
 Students traveling to Germany for this program do not qualify for work visas; they are considered traveling as tourists.
 Please check the German government requirements on passport/visa information to ensure that all requirements are met.

 Creighton University requires all graduate and professional level students traveling abroad on a university affiliated program to carry travel/health insurance.
 This policy is handled and enforced by the Office of International Programs.
-Please download and complete the forms available on this website.
+Students will be enrolled as a group for the insurance coverage.

 Persons with Disabilities